Where are Crab Snares Legal? State Guide & Laws 2026

 Using more loops than allowed tops the violation list.
 While additional loops might seem advantageous, they violate regulations and increase tangling risks.
 Stick to the 6-loop maximum where applicable.

 Fishing during closure periods represents a serious violation.
 Mark closure dates on your calendar and plan trips accordingly.
-Enforcement officers actively patrol during these times.
+Enforcement officers actively patrol during these periods, especially in popular crabbing areas.

 Improper gear marking creates problems for everyone.
 Unmarked gear may be considered abandoned and removed.
 It also prevents other crabbers from avoiding your equipment and makes recovery impossible if gear drifts.